(455502) 2003 UZ413: Rotation, shape and density

-Given its rapid rotation, it must have a density higher than 0.72 g/cm^{3}.
+Given its rapid rotation, if it is in hydrostatic equilibrium (and thus a dwarf planet) it must have a density higher than 0.72 g/cm^{3}.
 Stable Jacobi ellipsoids with an axis ratio of a/b ≥ 1.13±0.03, as implied by its light-curve amplitude of Δm = 0.13±0.03, exist for densities in the range of 2.29−3.00 g/cm^{3}.
-Johnston's Archive settles on 2.64 g/cm^{3}, the centre of the latter range; for a 600 km equivalent spheroid body, this would equate to a mass of approximately 3.0×10^20 kg.
-The extremely high estimated density (in contrast to any known similarly sized TNO) would make it virtually certain that this object is a dwarf planet, but confirmation would require additional observation to refine the size and light curve details, preferably with discovery of a satellite to determine its mass.

-In visible light, this object is neutral or slightly red in color and has a flat, featureless reflectance spectrum.
+Johnston's Archive reports 2.64 g/cm^{3}, in the center of that range.
+This would make it an outlier among similarly sized TNOs, which usually have significantly lower densities, and are thought to rarely be dwarf planets.

+Composition and spectrum

+Near-infrared spectra of three water ice-rich plutinos observed by JWST, including in the middle.
+Water and carbon dioxide ices are present in all three objects.